MELBOURNE ROUND TRIP

 - Late Model Motorcycle Rental Motorcycle

 - Ability to Customise Your Trip Route with the best Motorcycle Roads

 - Group Riding Experience with Social Events Daily

 - Breakfast Included

 - 1 Rider / 1 Bike / 1 Room: From AU$ 5,766 per person*

 - 2 Riders / 2 Bikes / 1 Room: From AU$ 4,888 per person*

 - Pillion Passenger (Twin Share): From AU$ 2,570per person*

 - Car Passenger (Twin Share): From AU$ 2,620 per person*

 * NB: Due to currency fluctuations, the prices above are indicative only.
-Please contact us for your quote.
+Please get in touch with us for your quote.